Oregon Ducks baseball: Stadium

 The Ducks previously played baseball at Howe Field (44.041°N 123.074°W), south of McArthur Court, named in 1936 for Dr. Herbert Crombie Howe (1872–1940), the former chairman of the English department.
 Howe started teaching at UO in 1901 and was its original faculty representative to the Pacific Coast Conference in 1915, partially responsible for the league's founding.
-When the university dropped baseball after the 1981 season, the succeeding club team continued at Howe; the field was converted to use by the Ducks' women's softball team in 1987.
-Softball was formerly played at Amazon Park.
+When the university dropped baseball after the 1981 season, the succeeding club team continued at Howe; in 1987, the field was converted to use by the softball team and later remodeled and renamed Jane Sanders Stadium.
+Softball was formerly played at Amazon Park, a city-owned park in Eugene.

 Baseball became a club sport in 1983 and Oregon was the only Pac-10 school without a varsity baseball program through 2008.
 Following the reinstatement of baseball, announced in 2007, the university built PK Park, directly northeast of Autzen Stadium, formerly paved parking spaces.
-It opened for the Ducks in 2009 and since 2010, the park is also home for the minor league Eugene Emeralds of the short season Northwest League, whose season runs from mid-June through August.
+It opened for the Ducks in 2009 and since 2010, the park is also home for the minor league Eugene Emeralds of the High-A Northwest League, whose season runs from April through early-September.